PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 answers given by the respondents.
 The method we use to find this perspective assignment is referred to as the [expected maximization algorithm](https://en.wikipedia.org/wiki/Expectation–maximization_algorithm).

-This objective that measures how well we fit the answers given by respondents is referred to as the [Likelihood](https://en.wikipedia.org/wiki/Likelihood_function).
+This objective measuring how well we fit the answers given by respondents is referred to as the [Likelihood](https://en.wikipedia.org/wiki/Likelihood_function).
 The likelihood measures how likely our model generated the answers found.